Search Articles

 Proper estate planning with a qualified professional is important even if you don't have Aretha Franklin's assets.
 It allows you, while you are still living, to ensure that your property will go to the people you want, in the way you want, and when you want.
 It permits you to save as much as possible on taxes, court costs, and attorneys' fees; and it gives you the comfort that your loved ones can mourn your loss without also being burdened with unnecessary red tape and financial confusion -- and not have surprises suddenly turn up in the sofa cushions.

-Contact your attorney to begin working on your estate plan now.
+Contact an estate planning attorney near you to begin working on your estate plan now.

 Created date: 05/24/2019